joinpursuit/jsworkshop/README.md

 ## The course is divided into sections:

 1. Logging
-2. Variables
+1. Variables
-3. Arrays
+1. Arrays
-4. Loops
+1. Conditionals
-5. Conditionals
+1. Loops
-6. Functions
+1. Functions